godotengine/godot-demo-projects/misc/large_world_coordinates/README.md

 [Large world coordinates documentation](https://docs.godotengine.org/en/latest/tutorials/physics/large_world_coordinates.html) for more information.

-> **Warning**
+> [!WARNING]
 >
 > Official Godot builds do **not** have double-precision support enabled for performance reasons.
-> You need to compile a custom engine build to use double precision support.
+> You need to compile a custom engine build with the `precision=double` SCons option
+> to use double precision support.

 Languages: GDScript

 Renderer: Mobile

-Check out this demo on the asset library: https://godotengine.org/asset-library/asset/2786
+Check out this demo on the Asset Store: https://store.godotengine.org/asset/godot-foundation/large-world-coordinates-demo/

 ## Screenshots